How To Install Synology Surveillance Station

 Advanced

-Advanced page lets you enable a feature called multicast, this is a feature that for most people operating a small IP system won’t be necessary, but if you need more support with it just ask
+Advanced page lets you enable a feature called multicast, this is a feature that for most people operating a small IP system won’t be necessary, but if you need more with it just ask

 )